amichai-bd/rvc_asap/README.md

 https://riscv.org/technical/specifications/

-In this project i will try to create a riscv core ASAP.
+In this project we will try to create a riscv core ASAP.
 1. Follow the "HOW_TO" in the
 2. Read spec.
 3. Design block diagram.